rmupap/rmupap.github.io/_includes/prerequisite-courses-build.md

-All applicants <span class="highlight">must complete the required prerequisite coursework in the below table prior to beginning the Physician Assistant Program</span>. **Not all courses need be completed prior to application, but there must be a feasible plan for completing any outstanding prerequisites prior to the program start date** for which application is being made.
+All applicants <span class="highlight">must complete the required prerequisite coursework in the below table prior to beginning the Physician Assistant Program</span>. **Every course need not be completed prior to application**.
+However, for applicants to whom it applies, there must be a feasible plan documented for completing any outstanding prerequisites prior to the program start date.

-Under no circumstances will applicants be allowed to begin the Physician Assistant Program if these courses are not completed prior to the program start date.
+Under no circumstances will applicants be allowed to begin the Physician Assistant Program if prerequisite coursework is not completed prior to the program start date.

 ## Prerequisite Performance

-To be considered for the Physician Assistant Program, **all prerequisite courses must be successfully completed with a grade of "C" or better**.

-Those offered seats contingent upon successful completion of outstanding prerequisites must complete the remaining coursework with a grade of "B" or better.
+**Prerequisite courses must be successfully completed with a grade of "C" or better**.
+In plus-minus grading systems, **a grade of "C⎯" does not qualify as a "C"**.
+Applicants offered seats contingent upon successful completion of outstanding prerequisites must complete each remaining course with a grade of "B" or better. **A grade of "B⎯" does not qualify as a "B"**

 ## Prerequisite Timeline Requirements